 |Tooling||Task||Reloading data||Downtime needed|

-Now let’s take a look at upgrades: if you want to move from PostgreSQL 9.5, 9.6, 10, 11 or 12 to PostgreSQL 13, an upgrade is needed.
+Now let’s take a look at upgrades: if you want to move from PostgreSQL 9.6, 10, 13 or some other older version to PostgreSQL 15, an upgrade is needed.
 To do that, you have various options:

 pg_upgrade is here to do a binary upgrade.
 It copies all the data files from the old directory to the new one.
 Depending on the amount of data, this can take quite a lot of time and cause serious downtime.
-However, if the new and the old data directory are on the same filesystem, there is a better option: “pg_upgrade –link”.
-Instead of copying all the files, pg_upgrade will create hardlinks for those data files.
-The amount of data is not a limiting factor anymore, because hardlinks can be created quickly. “pg_upgrade –link” therefore promises close-to-zero downtime.
+However, if the new and the old data directory are on the same filesystem, there is a better option: “

 |Tooling||Task||Reloading data||Downtime needed|